growthpods/sb1-6kejut/memory-bank/progress.md

 - Job posting page with AI assistance (using Google Gemini API)
 - Direct API integration with Google Gemini for job description generation
 - Streaming API implementation for better response handling
-- System prompts with guardrails to ensure the LLM stays focused on job posting tasks
+- System prompts with strict guardrails to ensure the LLM stays focused on job posting tasks only
 - Enhanced job posting workflow to collect contact information
+- Explicit rejection responses for off-topic queries

 ## What's Left to Build
 - Debug the chat interface to properly display responses from the Gemini API